zyairelai/zyairelai/README.md

 - 💡 I am current working on: [this trading bot](https://github.com/zyairelai/futures-hero) & [that mobile app](https://github.com/zyairelai/ching-chong-calculator)
 - 👽 You can read my crazy thoughts on: https://medium.com/@louiszhenyean
-- 🦄 I am currently focusing on Quantitative Trading and [Penetration Testing](https://app.hackthebox.com/profile/223593).
+- 🦄 My current focus is on Quantitative Trading and [Penetration Testing](https://app.hackthebox.com/profile/223593).
 - 💪 Strength : I can flirt anywhere 😍
 - 💔 Weakness : Those beautiful eyes of yours 🥺
 - 🤔 Fun fact : Had you try to click on my name in my CV / Résumé ? 😏